Wildlife & Landscapes

 Fall is a great time to explore the Greater Yellowstone Ecosystem.
 Wildlife will be on the move, elk rut will be audible and the fall colors will brighten the landscape before the winter snow settles in.

-Depending on group interest and ability, small day hikes are also an option throughout our time together.
 Group size is limited to 5 participants per workshop to ensure plenty of time for everyone to benefit from one on one conversation with the instructor throughout the tour.
 There will also be photo processing instruction and photo critiques available during mid-day breaks.

 What's Included